odys-z/x-visual/README.md

 'x-visual' is also the npm package name.

-Currently there are two main branch:
+Currently there are two main branches:

 - 1. **master** with even least minor version number for developing based on WebGL 2.